bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Resource definition data schemas/Schemas/IfcGeometricConstraintResource/Types/IfcAlignmentHorizontalSegmentTypeEnum/Documentation.md

 **Intrinsic coordinate, intrinisc coordinate system of an alignment segment:**

 The origin of an intrinsic coordinate system is the start of the segment.
-The direction of the positive x-axis is the startdirection of the segments.
+The direction of the positive x-axis is the start direction of the segments.